 - Evil Is Not a Toy: The only call which could have been less smart than hiring a shady scientist to make you stronger would have been to throw him out once he wasn't needed anymore.
 Surprisingly, said scientist isn't exactly in a forgiving mood when he actually turns out to be needed once more.

-- Heroic Build: He is an Olympian athlete.
+- Heroic Build: He is an Olympian athlete, and one who juices at that.

 - Meaningful Name: Romulus is the name of one of the brothers of Roman lore that was raised by a wolf.